Skip to main content

 To display insights on application status, the Vendor Portal requires that your application has one or more status informers.
 Status informers indicate the Kubernetes resources deployed as part of your application that are monitored for changes in state.

-Helm Installations
+Helm CLI Installations

-# Helm chart values.yaml file
+# Your Helm chart values.yaml file

 replicated: